newman-top/Personal_Imageboards/README.md

-# corobooru
+# Personal_Imageboards

-`corobooru` is a web app for creating personal imageboards
+`Personal_Imageboards` is a web app for creating personal imageboards

 Since mid-2025, development of `corobooru` has been on hiatus